Statisticians work in fields such as:

-- apply statistical theories and methods to solve problems
+- employ their knowledge of statistical theory and methods to solve data-centric problems

 In general, statisticians work with others to:

-- analyze, summarize, make inferences and interpret the information collected
+- analyze, summarize, and carry out inferences from collected data

 - write reports and present findings in the form of tables and graphs.

 In research, statisticians work with other professionals to plan and conduct studies and experiments.
-For example, statisticians involved in medical research work with clinician (such as physicians and nurses) to investigate the causes of disease, and assess new drugs and medical treatments.
+For example, statisticians involved in medical research work with clinicians, such as physicians and nurses, to investigate the causes of disease, and assess new drugs and medical treatments.